GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   init              Generate configuration for deploying an application

 Other Commands:
-  completion        Output shell completion for the given shell (bash or zsh) config            Interact with the global Skaffold config file (defaults to `$HOME/.skaffold/config`) diagnose          Run a diagnostic on Skaffold fix               Update old configuration to a newer schema version
+  completion        Output shell completion for the given shell (bash, fish or zsh) config            Interact with the global Skaffold config file (defaults to `$HOME/.skaffold/config`) diagnose          Run a diagnostic on Skaffold fix               Update old configuration to a newer schema version